1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 If the policy is not met then you may choose to file an appeal.
 No additional paperwork is required to file an appeal, only payment of the $200 appeal fee.
 City staff will contact you to discuss why your application did not meet the policy.
 If you choose to appeal, your appeal will be considered at the next meeting of the Encroachment Advisory Review Committee.
-The committee meets on the first and third Friday of each month; review of your appeal could be delayed due to the number of appeals being considered and schedule changes.
+The committee meets every other Tuesday; however, review of your appeal could be delayed due to the number of appeals being considered and/or schedule changes.

 More details are available by viewing the Encroachment Permit Review Process.

-Give us a call at 503-823-7002 and select option 3.
-Leave a message with your name, telephone number, and the details of your question; we will call you back with the information you need.
+You may also reach us at 503-823-7002 and select Option 3.
+Leave a message with your name, telephone number and the details of your question.
+We will call you back with the information you need.

 View and download a copy of the Encroachment Permit Application in .pdf format